 Understand Your Customers And How They Utilize Web-To-Print Services

-Web-to-print solutions facilitate a diverse range of use cases and workflows, from B2C eCommerce to B2B customer portals and in-plant ordering systems.
-Because your print shop and the customers that you serve may utilize web-to-print in a variety of ways, it’s important that you segment web-to-print customers and fully understand how they use the product.
+Web-to-print software facilitate a diverse range of use cases and workflows, from B2C online printing to B2B customer portals and in-plant order management systems.
+Because your printing business and the customers that you serve may utilize web-to-print in a variety of ways, it’s important that you segment web-to-print customers and fully understand how they use the product.

 Ask yourself, “Why are they using web-to-print?
 What is most important to them?
-What types of print products are sold?
+What types of printed materials are sold?
 How is demand generated?”

-This type of knowledge can only be achieved through a strategic effort to entwine the marketing, account management, and sales teams and create synergy that not only leads to a deeper understanding of the customer, but results in tactics for enhancing customer-specific web-to-print value and production output.
+This type of knowledge can only be achieved through a strategic effort to entwine the marketing, account management, and sales teams and create synergy that not only leads to a deeper understanding of the customer, but results in tactics for enhancing customer-specific value, production output and customer satisfaction.

 Customer Engagement And Marketing Automation

-On a tactical level, there are some very simple marketing activities that can be implemented and automated across your web-to-print customers.
+On a tactical level, there are some simple yet powerful web to print marketing tactics that can be implemented and automated across your web-to-print customers.
 These activities are typically rooted in digital and email marketing, and when done correctly, can have a significant return on investment.

 With marketing automation, it’s of course important to adopt a mindset that evaluates how you can do more with less.
 That doesn’t however necessarily mean establishing automation programs or campaigns to target the largest audience possible.
-Increasing customer engagement and optimizing conversions is done by leveraging a system that allows you to generate hyper-targeted marketing campaigns; and send offers for discounts, new products – even reminding customers to finish checking out…
+Increasing customer engagement and optimizing conversions is done by leveraging a system that allows you to generate hyper-targeted marketing campaigns - delivering offers for discounts, new print job types, and reminders to complete abandoned checkouts.

 Abandoned Shopping Cart Emails

 According to the Baymard Institute the average cart abandonment rate is 69.99%.
-This highlights how fragile the conversion process can be and the challenge marketeers face.
+This statistic highlights how fragile the conversion process can be and the challenge businesses online face in capturing the full value of customer interest.

 Promotional Codes

 Ever wonder why you receive so many promo codes and discount offers?
-Because they work!
-Customers love feeling like they received a great deal and will more easily spend unplanned funds if the offer is right.
+Because they work.
+Customers love the feeling of getting a deal, and they’re more willing to place unplanned print orders if the offer is relevant and timely.

 Product Marketing

-• A new product has been added to the storefront
+- Announcing a new product added to the storefront

 Track Your Results